sanketghosh/sanketghosh/README.md

-# Hello stranger
+# Hello stranger 👋

-I am Sanket, a developer from India.
-I mostly work with web technologies, love to create software solutions and explore new technologies.
+- I am Sanket, a developer from India.
+- I craft software solutions and love to explore new technologies.